How to Run Sprint Planning in Linear

 Why Linear for Sprint Planning

 Linear has become the default issue tracker for high-velocity product teams, and for good reason.
 Its Cycles feature is purpose-built for sprint workflows: automatic issue rollover, velocity tracking, and cycle-level reporting come out of the box.
 The keyboard-first interface makes triage and planning sessions fast.
 And the built-in estimation system (points or T-shirt sizes) integrates directly with cycle analytics.
+If you are evaluating whether Linear is the right fit for your team, our Linear alternatives guide covers the landscape, and our Jira vs Linear comparison breaks down the key differences for sprint-focused teams.

 According to Linear's public metrics, teams using Cycles complete issues 35% faster than teams without a structured sprint cadence.
 The tooling matters because it reduces the overhead of sprint ceremony.
 When planning, grooming, and tracking are friction-free, teams spend more time on the work and less time managing the process.